-1 Measure Number of new beneficiaries from one or more targeted or underserved G3-3.19 populations (counts by target population, e.g., racial or ethnic group) that received services as a result of capacity building efforts in a) Disaster Services, b) Economic Opportunity, c) Education, d) Environmental Stewardship, e) Healthy Futures and/or f) Veterans and Military Families Definition of New beneficiaries: Individuals who were clients or service recipients in the Key Terms current reporting period who were not clients or service recipients in previous reporting periods.
-Underserved populations: Populations or groups that are specifically identified by the program as in page of program services or that surrently identified by the program as in need of program services or that currently receive inadequate service.
-How to Count of the number of new beneficiaries from one or more targeted or Calculate underserved populations (counts by target population, e.g., racial or ethnic Measure/ group) receiving assistance or services as a result of capacity building efforts Collect Data provided by the CNCS-supported organization or assigned national service participant(s) in a) Disaster Services, b) Economic Opportunity, c) Education, d) Environmental Stewardship, e) Healthy Futures and/or f) Veterans and Military Families.
-Applicants/grantees consider beneficiaries as "new" if they have not received any services from the organization in the past grant cycle.
-At the outset of the activity, the applicant/grantee should indicate a minimum number of days or hours, or other units of service received are required in order for the person to be considered a beneficiary.
+Measure G3-3.19 Number of new beneficiaries from one or more targeted or underserved populations (counts by target population, e.g., racial or ethnic group) that received services as a result of capacity building efforts in a) Disaster Services, b) Economic Opportunity, c) Education, d) Environmental Stewardship, e) Healthy Futures and/or f) Veterans and Military Families Definition of Key Terms New beneficiaries: Individuals who were clients or service recipients in the current reporting period who were not clients or service recipients in previous reporting periods.
+Underserved populations: Populations or groups that are specifically identified by the program as in need of program services or that currently receive inadequate service.

+TT How to Count of the number of new beneficiaries from one or more targeted or Calculate underserved populations (counts by target population, e.g., racial or ethnic Measure/ group) receiving assistance or services as a result of capacity building efforts Collect Data provided by the CNCS-supported organization or assigned national service participant(s) in a) Disaster Services, b) Economic Opportunity, c) Education, d) Environmental Stewardship, e) Healthy Futures and/or f) Veterans and Military Families.
+Applicants/Sponsors consider beneficiaries as "new" if they have not received any services from the organization in the past project cycle.
+At the outset of the activity, the applicant/Sponsor should indicate a minimum number of days or hours, or other units of service received are required in order for the person to be considered a beneficiary.
 New beneficiaries of service should be the result of one or more capacity building activities intended to support or enhance the program delivery model, such as new or expanded programming, new outreach or marketing campaigns.
-The targeted or underserved population(s) that the applicant/grantee intends to reach should be identified in the application, or the position/assignment description of the national service participant before the start of the program.
+The targeted or underserved population(s) that the applicant/Sponsor intends to reach should be identified in the application, or the position/assignment description of the national service participant before the start of the program.
 Report a separate count of new beneficiaries served in each targeted or underserved population for each of the six Focus Areas.
 If a new beneficiary receives services in more than one focus area and/or more than one service within a focus area, the new beneficiary should be counted only once under the focus area in which it operates its primary program.
 PO Review Note Capacity Building interventions must meet the CNCS definition of capacity-building in the Performance Measure Instructions.
+L